Using Executive Reporting for the KnowBe4 KCM GRC Platform

 How Do I Set up an Executive Report?

-If you're an admin in your KCM GRC account, you can set up an Executive Report by navigating to Metrics on the left-hand side navigation panel.
-Then, from the Reporting and Statistics page, click Executive Report under the Additional Reports section at the bottom of the page.
+If you're an admin in your KCM GRC account, you can set up an Executive Report by clicking Metrics on the left-hand side navigation panel.
+Then click Executive Report under the Additional Reports section at the bottom of the Metrics page.

-This will bring you to the Executive Reports overview screen.
-Click the Create Executive Report button at the top right of the page, see below.
+Click the Create Executive Report button at the top-right of the Executive Reports overview page, as shown below.

 1) Name: Title for the report you're creating.
 This name will display in the PDF report you're sending to your executive or management team.